-All school-sponsored esports activities must have appropriate parental consent forms in relation to the activity.
-Parent permission must be granted for titles outside the recommended ratings for any game with a Mature rating.
+Parent permission must be granted for titles outside of the recommended ratings and for any game with a Mature rating.
 Permission for specific game titles is in addition to obtaining parent permission for overall esport club participation.

-Schools may decide to allow students to bring their personal gaming systems or components for use in school in connection with an approved esports program.
-Schools must consider the security of the devices when they are not in use, the ability of the device to access the school's network, and the possibility of potential damage or theft of student's personal gaming devices.

-Schools should be aware that many of these games are hosted on platforms such as Discord or Twitch that are not designed for schools and often contain areas, boards, and posts that are not school-appropriate.
+Schools may decide to allow students to bring in their personal gaming systems or components for use in school in connection with an approved esports program.
+Schools must consider the security of the devices when they are not in use, the ability of the device to access the school's network and be mindful of the possibility of potential damage or theft of student's personal gaming devices.
+Schools should be aware that many of these games are hosted on platforms such as Discord or Twitch that are not designed for schools and often contain areas, boards, and/or posts that are not school-appropriate.
 School coordinators should make every effort to limit access to their esports space so that only school members may access the site and that school sites are not accessible by general members of the public.

 Club advisors should configure game settings, whenever possible, to reduce or disable violence, gore, or language settings.

-Network security, web filtering, and firewall configuration must be reviewed by the AoP Tech Senior tech team prior to the start of any esports program.
-The setup and network configuration process takes considerable time and planning to ensure the safety of all participants.
+Network security, web filtering, and firewall configuration must be reviewed by the AoPTech Senior tech team prior to the start of any esport program.
+The setup and network configuration process takes both considerable time and planning to ensure the safety of all participants.
 Each new game added will require additional network/firewall setup and configuration.
-Please allow a minimum of three weeks for the AoPTech senior techs to configure and test the school's firewall and network settings before deploying the game to the students.
+Please allow a minimum of three weeks for the AoPTech senior techs to configure and test the school's firewall and network settings prior to deploying the game to the students.

-Schools should adopt a Code of Conduct for the esports Teams/Clubs based on the Code of Conduct for the Network of Academic and Scholastic Esports Federations (NASEF).
+Schools are encouraged to adopt a Code of Conduct for the esports Teams/Clubs based on the Code of Conduct for the Network of Academic and Scholastic Esports Federations (NASEF).
 To review the NASEF Code of Conduct, please refer to the following links:

-- NASEF Code of Conduct (PDF Download) - Code of Conduct NASEF (Webpage)

-Within their esports code of conduct, schools need to include the following topics:

-- In-game chat, game message boards, screen names, and player avatars must be school-appropriate and may not contain language or images that are harmful, defamatory, or otherwise offensive. - The misuse of school logos violates the RUP, and students and advisors should exercise caution when developing their avatars or team logos.
+- NASEF Code of Conduct (PDF Download) - Code of Conduct NASEF (Webpage) - Within their esports code of conduct, schools need to include the following topics: - In-game chat, game message boards, screen names, and player avatars must be school-appropriate and may not contain language or images that are harmful, defamatory, or otherwise offensive. - The misuse of school logos is a violation of the RUP, and students and advisors should exercise caution when developing their avatars or team logos.